- Sleep Products

 Low light is thought to be a cause of sleep disorders in people who are institutionalized and spend all day inside.
 It is suggested that bright light exposure can improve sleep quality in the population of Alzheimer’s disease communities.

-Quick cure for insomnia: going out during the day.
-That’s a little simplistic, but here is the idea.
 The contrast between a brightly lit part of the day and the dark night is important in telling the brain that it is time to sleep at night.
 Even brightly lit interiors such as office buildings and health clubs are dim compared to the outdoors.
 Brightly lit indoors might be 100 Lux, while outdoors on an overcast day is 10,000 Lux.
 You may not consciously register how different the light levels are because our eyes adjust to the environment, but even overcast days during the winter are bright compared to indoors.

 You can use an eye mask or blackout curtains or drapes.
 Turn off any digital devices in the bedroom – such as computers, televisions, phones, or alarm clocks – or face them away from the bed when you go to sleep.

 3. Limit your exposure to blue light at least 60 minutes before bedtime.

 Instead of watching television before bed, try reading a book or meditating.
 Establishing a bedtime routine that you follow every night – and that doesn’t include television – will help ensure you don’t fall asleep with it on.